jesusrafaelchris/SwiftUI/Week 5.md

    ```
 ---

-Absolutely—here’s a much cleaner and more professional rewrite that adds clarity, structure, and a bit of polish:

----

 ### Extracting to a Separate View Struct

 When a subview becomes **too complex**, or if it’s **reused across multiple screens**, it’s a good idea to extract it into its own `View` struct.
 This keeps your main view concise, improves readability, and promotes reusability.

-#### Example

 Let’s say we have this inline view: